Russia Fast Facts

 June 1991 - Boris Yeltsin is elected president of the Russian Republic, the largest of the Soviet republics, in the first democratic presidential election in Russian history.

-August 1991 - Yeltsin helps put down a coup against Soviet President Mikhail Gorbachev.
+August 1991 - Yeltsin helps put down a coup against Soviet President Gorbachev.

 December 19, 1991 - President Yeltsin issues a decree ordering the Russian government to seize the Kremlin from the USSR.